 The Rose Gardens is a large, private campsite, rented exclusively to one group at a time, and features both a large grassy area for tents as well as the Rose Creek Hut.
 It has spectacular views of the Columbia as it flows into the Pacific, accented by the scent and beauty of roses, with a chorus of shorebirds as ships sail by.
-It features over thirty varieties of roses, as well as fuchsias and hellebore.
+It contains over thirty varieties of roses, as well as fuchsias and hellebore.
 Native vegetation greens the surrounding slopes, and the gardens feature permaculture design.
 Remnants of the canneries and ghost towns of Altoona and Cottardi Station are visible, and it's our best location for birding, due to ancient conifers that line the river.
-Regular visitors include a multitude of bald eagles, ravens, pelicans, cormorant, and heron.
+Regular visitors include a multitude of bald eagles, ravens, pelicans, cormorant, heron, otters and sea lions.
 It's an excellent spot to shipwatch, as craft sailing up-stream float right past the Gardens.
 Seasonally sea lion pods work the waters off-shore, and deer wander about.
 Rose Creek has a small stretch through the Gardens as it makes its final descent into the Columbia, restored with native plants and lending gentle sounds to the ambiance.
 Our Rose Creek Hut is also located here, a rustic structure with a comfy full size memory foam mattress on frame and wonderful views of the Columbia.
 Please provide your own bedding i.e. sleeping bags and such.
-Rental price also includes one bundle of handcut firewood, and two gallons of potable water.
+Rental price also includes one bundle of handcut firewood, two gallons of potable water